0xvaishnavi/Python-codes/README.md

 Code-19: Python program to print all the prime numbers till N.

+Code-20: Python program to print the following conversion table (use Loop constructs):
+Height (in Feet)	Height (in Inches)
+5.0 ft	          60 inches
+5.1 ft	          61.2 inches
+….	….
+6.0 ft	          72 inches

+Code-21: Python program to print the sum of squares of first N numbers.

+Code-22: Python program to calculate compound interest.

+Code-23: Python program to print armstrong numbers.
+(Example: 153=1^3+5^3+3^3)

+Code-24: Python program to convert given temperature from Fahrenheit to Celsius

 Code2- Python program to print factors of a given number.